wsmaragh/wsmaragh/README.md

 ### Hi, Im Winston! 👋
-- 🌱 Senior iOS Engineer, currently learning React Native and Java/Android.
+- 🌱 Senior iOS Engineer.
+I also play around with React Native, Java/Android, and Python
 - 👯 I’m looking to collaborate on any cool projects.